Don Bosco Technical Institute: Background

+Coeducation

+On Tuesday, June 13, 2023, the Board of Trustees of the Don Bosco Technical Institute voted 12-1 in favor of continuing a path to provide a coeducational model of its program, which will begin no earlier than Fall of 2026.

 Academics

 Academically, the school sees other local Catholic schools (Loyola, La Salle, Crespi, St. Francis, Bishop Amat, Serra, Cantwell Sacred Heart of Mary, and Cathedral) as peers.
 It is also close in proximity to two other Salesian-based high schools, Bishop Mora Salesian in Boyle Heights and St. John Bosco in Bellflower.
 Bosco Tech's students come from all over the Greater Los Angeles area, with some students traveling more than an hour's commute each day to the school.

-Bosco Tech offers 6 Honors and 16 Advanced Placement (AP) classes from freshman to senior year.
+Bosco Tech offers 6 Honors and 17 Advanced Placement (AP) classes from freshman to senior year.

 Advanced Placement (AP) courses at Bosco Tech include: